chen42/presentations/cho_ag.md

 	* mimic vagal activation
 *	vascular smooth muscle
 	* minimal effect (lack cholinergic innervation)
 ---

 Indirect-acting agonists: Organ system effects

 ### Neuromuscular junction

 * low (therapeutic) concentration prolong and intensity the actions of physiologically released ACh
 	* increase the strength of contraction
 		* muscles weakened by <span id="drug"> curare </span>
 		* [myasthenia gravis](https://www.clinicalkey.com/#!/content/medical_topic/21-s2.0-1014472)
 			* autoimmune disease against nicotinic ACh recepotors (nAChR)
 			* most offen affect face, throat and neck
+			* ptosis, diplopia, and blurred vision are the most common initial manifestations; weakness of facial and bulbar muscles are the second most common manifestations of the disease [image](https://www.chop.edu/sites/default/files/styles/3_4_portrait/public/ocular-myasthenia-gravis-illustration-3x4.jpg?itok=XoVrkDYA)
 * high concentration results in fibrillation of muscle fibers

+Note: Bulbar muscles : of the mouth and throat responsible for speech and swallowing.

 ---

 Reversible Cholinesterase Inhibitors

 ###	Edrophonium
-*	ADME	and MoA
+*	ADM	and MoA
 	*	rapidly increase ACh concentration at somatic neuromuscular junction
 	*	it is a positively charged alcohol, reversibly binds to a negatively charged site on AChE
 	*	not a substrate of AChE